mixxxdj/mixxx/source/glossary.rst

      blue light are added together in various ways to reproduce a broad array of colors.
 The name of the model comes from the initials of the three additive primary colors, red, green, and blue.

+   GUI
+     Short for "Graphical User Interface" and is pronounced "gooey".
+It refers to a user interface based on graphics (icons, pictures and menus) instead of text.
+In Mixxx, it uses a mouse, keyboard, or :term:`MIDI <MIDI controller>` / :term:`HID <HID controller>` controllers as input devices.